20 minutes Date Launched/Enacted: Aug 1, 2020 Date Published: August 4, 2021

 Brief Summary

-This pilot project is part of the Mobility Innovation Collaborative (MIC) program, a partnership between the Shared-Use Mobility Center and the Federal Transit Administration.
+This pilot project is part of the Mobility Innovation Collaborative (MIC) program.
 The MIC program provides a comprehensive suite of technical assistance resources, promotes knowledge sharing activities, and captures stories and lessons learned from nearly 50 innovative mobility projects across the United States.

 Like many communities that use a dial-a-ride service, the Traverse City micropolitan area in northwestern Michigan itself is an urban-rural mix, with a median age of 45.8, well above Michigan’s median age of 39.8.
 [2] With a high proportion of residents being seniors, BATA’s City Link played an important, but sometimes inconvenient, role for customers seeking rides to places like medical clinics and grocery stores.